 The 7th and 8th level English PACES do a good job explaining the parts of speech, types of verbs, sentence diagramming, and other grammar topics.
 Then in the 9th-12th levels students are expected to remember and apply what they learned in the earlier levels.
 We have found it to be helpful to have an English Handbook with all the important definitions, types of sentence diagrams, and lists of signal words and prepositions.
 We make that handbook available as a free download to parents and students.
 Use as an eBook (it is in PDF format) or you can print it out (if you do, I suggest you change your printer settings to “draft” mode and maybe B/W instead of color, to save ink).

 Some of the first resources I made available on PACESuccess years ago were videos on topics that students struggled with.
 As a teacher and principal in an ACE school for several years I knew there were specific pages or concepts in Science, English, Economics, etc where I would have to sit down with students and reteach until they understood.
 I was teaching the same mini-lessons over and over again, year after year.
 So I started making videos of me teaching those lessons, uploaded them to YouTube, and then organized them by subject with the PACESuccess website.
 Now I send my own students to the computer lab regularly to get help with problems by watching those videos!
-We currently have video instruction for 7th and 8th level Math PACES, Geometry, and Algebra I & II, Physical Science, and Chemistry.
-This year my goal is to records video lessons for Physics and then Trigonometry!
+We currently have video instruction for 7th and 8th level Math PACES, Geometry, and Algebra I & II, Physical Science, Chemistry, and Physics.
 On the menu bar, click on “Subjects” then select the subject area to find the videos!

 We recently added a series of videos about diagramming sentences.